 Do you want to know about the disadvantages of blockchain technology?
-If you do then you have come to the right place!
+If yes, you have come to the right place.
+Let’s dive in!

 However, that’s only the half side of blockchain technology.
 Just like any other technology, it does come with its own drawbacks, i.e., disadvantages.

 The trends also speak for themselves.
-Companies are looking for blockchain talent as it demands soars.
+Companies are looking for blockchain talent as their demands soar.

 In this article, we will explore those disadvantages and understand blockchain technology in a much better way.

-But, to make sure that we all are on the same page, let me introduce blockchain in a very basic definition of blockchain.
+But, to make sure that we all are on the same page, let me start with a very basic definition of blockchain.

 What is Blockchain?

-Blockchain is a distributed ledger technology which improves on the centralized-based solutions in different ways.
+Blockchain is a distributed ledger technology that improves centralized-based solutions in different ways.
 It consists of peers connected in a distributed network where each peer has a copy of the ledger.
 To validate the transactions between those peers, the network utilizes a consensus algorithm.

 Sounds complicated?
 Let’s try to simplify it below.

-Now, in case of a decentralized network, if John tries to send money to Alice, they can do it by themselves without relying on a centralized entity.
+Now, in the case of a decentralized network, if John tries to send money to Alice, they can do it by themselves without relying on a centralized entity.
 Here, each of the individual people acts as their own bank.
-They do not have to rely on a centralized entity to complete the transaction and that itself opens up a wide range of use-cases.
+They do not have to rely on a centralized entity to complete the transaction and that itself opens up a wide range of use cases.